 Part of the experience of visiting Italy is discovering the nation’s incredibly rich cuisine.
 The trouble is when confronted with a Italian restaurant menu in Italian, it’s not always that easy to understand what you should order.

-How many of you have played it safe and gone for the menu items you recognize?
+How many of you have played it safe and gone for the Italian restaurant menu items you recognise?
 Go on, admit it!
-What you need is an Italian menu guide!
+What you need is an Italian restaurant menu guide – like this one.

 Now, most food experts will tell you to avoid restaurants which offer bilingual tourist menus which come in Italian and English.
 Often, though by no means always, restaurants in Italy which offer customers menus in English do not offer the highest quality food.
 Moreover, they’ll probably offer familiar tourist fare such as the omnipresent lasagna or tortellini in brodo.

-If you do venture a little off the beaten path and find a restaurant with a menu which is 100% Italian, you probably order lasagna, or plump for something with spaghetti in the name.
-By doing this, you are probably overlooking regional delights such as ‘cartoccio’ * simply because you have no idea what it is.
+If you do venture a little off the beaten path and find an Italian restaurant menu which is 100% Italian, you probably order lasagna, or plump for something with spaghetti in the name.
+By doing this however, you are probably missing out on regional delights such as ‘cartoccio’ * simply because you have no idea what it is.
 This is perfectly understandable, but, alas, it means you are not getting the most out of eating in Italy.

 The same applies to wines in that you’ll probably keep an eye out for familiar Chianti and ignore other fabulous Italian wines such as Soave, Dolcetto, Verdicchio, Fiano di Avellino or Montepulciano d’Abruzzo, to name but a few.

 What you need is a solution, something which can help you work out just what is on that Italian menu.
 Well, Andy Herbach has a solution for you: Eating & Drinking in Italy: Italian Menu Translator & Restaurant Guide – it’s small and easy to take with you when traveling in Italy.